 Growing up in the western suburbs of Melbourne, Australia, during the 1950-60’s, several of my closest friends were fellow immigrants from the UK – in their case from Northern Ireland, with myself a Scot.
 My friends were non-denominational Protestants, so naturally, one may assume, they had strong views on the situation that was extant in Northern Ireland – as it was in those pre-Belfast Agreement days.

 We would often spend a lazy Sunday afternoon listening to various forms of music – from pop and rock n’ roll, to country and western and popular religious.
-Being Irish, the friends would occasionally listen to and sing-along with that seemingly evergreen and Irish-linked ballad “Danny Boy”.
-I say “seemingly” because, in my mind, there is now some issues surrounding the origins and development of this ballad.
+Being Irish, the friends would occasionally listen to and sing-along with that seemingly evergreen Irish-linked ballad “Danny Boy”.
+I say “seemingly” because, in my mind, there are now some issues surrounding the origins and development of this ballad.